-This programme has been designed for those who have an undergraduate degree in any discipline who wish to study for a qualification which focuses on cyber security in order to develop a career path in this discipline.
+This programme has been designed for those who have an undergraduate degree in any discipline and wish to study for a qualification that focuses on cyber security in order to develop a career path in this discipline.
 The MSc in Cyber Security Technology is ideally suited to those who have no prior learning in cyber security, the modular content is reflective of this strategy.

 This programme is also available as MSc Cyber Security Technology with Advanced Practice which includes an internship or project.
 Alternatively, you can study the MSc Cyber Security Technology Part-Time.